Skip to content

 const name be user.name coal ///guest/// -- uses "guest" only if name is null/undefined

-eq and is both work for type checks when followed by a type name.
+eq performs a type check when followed by a type name.

 x eq string -- typeof x === "string"